cescoffier/quarkus-openshift-workshop/docs/docs/from-git-to-openshif.md

 Note that during the deployment with OpenShift GitOps, we also deployed automatically the Database containing all the superheroes using the EDB Cluster CRD that automaticaly manage our database.

-==Verify that the fight-ui dev environment is now able to retrieve your hero==
+==Verify that the fight-ui dev environment is now able to retrieve the characters==